 Development should be located and designed to minimise the need to travel and to enable access safely and conveniently on foot, by bicycle and by public transport (bus and rail).
 This will encourage greater use of these modes.
-The Council will work with the Highway Authority including through the Local Transport Plan to manage travel demand in lpswich and maximise sustainable transport solutions and in doing so will prioritise the development of an integrated cycle network.
+The Council will support the implementation of the Travel Ipswich scheme and will-work with the Highway Authority including through the Local Transport Plan to manage travel demand in Ipswich and maximise sustainable transport solutions and in doing so will prioritise the development introduction of an integrated cycle network.